ManchesterJavaCommunity/jmanc/index.md

 ## Some simple rules

-Our unconference will be loosely based on the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) format.
+The format for JManc is loosely based on the [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology) format.
 This means that some simple rules apply:

 1. **Whoever shows up are the right people**
 …reminds participants that they don’t need the CEO and 100 people to get something done, you need people who care.
 And, absent the direction or control exerted in a traditional meeting, that’s who shows up in the various breakout sessions of an Open Space meeting.